EMRahman/PiOrder/README.md

 Socket Ethernet 	£50
 Ethernet cables £5
 Web Hosting £45/Per Year
-Monthly Internet £30/Month (includes telephone service)
+Monthly Internet & Telephone £30/Month

 Q: How does this compare to EPOS firm such as EPOSNow?
 A: A) EPOSNow offer £1,119 for a standalone system alone; with no native online ordering capability.
 They do have partnered sites.